cgodoyle/ArcGIS_slope_toolbox/README.md

 ## Installation
+Download ArcGIS_slope_toolbox.zip from **Releases**. <br />
-Save the toolbox ("slope_toolbox.pyt") on your computer.
-In ArcGIS Pro, go to the catalog pane and right-click on Toolboxes to add the toolbox.
+Unzip the toolbox's content on your computer. <br />In ArcGIS Pro, go to the catalog pane and right-click on Toolboxes to add the toolbox.

 ## Citing this tool
 There is no publication direclty describing this toolbox, but you may cite this Github repository:
 Godoy, C. (2023): ArcGIS slope toolbox, https://github.com/cgodoyle/Arcgis_slope_toolbox

-## Reporting a bug
+## Reporting a bug and feedback
 If you find a bug, we appreciate if you report it to crgo@nve.no.
 Other feedbacks or ideas are welcome as well.

 ## References